pablisco/auto-module/readme.md

     \-- settings
 ```

-A file inside `buildSrc` is be created with the following code:
+This plugin will create a `.kt` file inside `buildSrc` with the following code:

 ```kotlin
 val DependencyHandler.local: Local